 At least here at home, we see girls picking up academic awards on assembly days at schools and women out-graduating men from the university.
 Yet, conversely, there’s still a wide wage gap and under-representation of women in executive and other leadership roles.

 It turns out that something critical happens to the confidence of girls and women as they pass through their teens and into early adulthood.
 Their confidence is impacted in many ways, not only education.
 Women are always challenged throughout their lives, making them doubt most of their decisions.
 This leads to women struggling with their confidence.
 Whilst confidence in their career and education can lower, their confidence in their appearance throughout their teens and early adulthood can be a big insecurity for a lot of women.
 Thanks to social media and other social networks, women will compare themselves to others, lowering their self-confidence.
 However, there are ways to increase confidence in body appearance, such as by visiting a website like https://www.drracanelli.com to see some of their plastic surgery options.
-This can increase a woman’s confidence, allowing them to focus on their career and education.
+Alternatively, some women might want to consider getting other treatments done to increase their confidence, such as a facelift.
+That can make the face look younger and brighter.
+This sort of thing can make women feel so much more empowered and it can increase a woman’s confidence, allowing them to focus on their career and education.
 Confidence can be a difficult thing to find, but women do need the confidence to follow their dreams, sometimes body appearance can play a big part in that.

 My guest for this episode is Caroline Riseboro, president and CEO of Plan International Canada, a non-profit org whose work on behalf of children’s rights and equality for girls is well known to most of us.
 Plan International Canada recently did a survey on confidence in girls and women, and the results are startling.
 We talk about what societal shifts need to happen to address gender equality and how parents can help prepare their daughters for some of what they will encounter in the world.